ScripterSugar/wdfp-extractor/README.md

 Currently only supports Windows (recommended 10 or higher)

+#### Pulling from API

+Some regions may not be able to call asset download api (For example, KR/CN Ips are banned from JP api server.)
+If you have trouble pulling assets from API, consider using VPN to call those APIs

+#### Pulling from devices/emulator

 Requires [Java 8 or later](https://www.java.com/en/download/) to run FFDEC.

 if you're willing to extract assets from real device, your device must be rooted.